zz412000428/crate/docs/general/ddl/data-types.rst

 A type representing a JSON string.

-This type primarily exists for compatibility with PostgreSQL.
-It cannot to be used in data definition statements and it is therefore not possible to use it to store data.
-The :ref:`OBJECT <object_data_type>` exists as a more powerful alternative that you can use instead.
+This type only exists for compatibility and interoperability with PostgreSQL.
+It cannot to be used in data definition statements and it is not possible to use it to store data.
+To store JSON data use the existing :ref:`OBJECT <object_data_type>` type.
+It is a more powerful alternative that offers more flexibility and delivering the same benefits.

-The following casts are supported to enable interoperability with PostgreSQL clients which may use the JSON type.
+The JSON types primary use is in :ref:`type casting <type_cast>` for interoperability with PostgreSQL clients which may use the ``JSON`` type.
+The following type casts are example of supported usage of the ``JSON`` data type:

 Casting from ``STRING`` to ``JSON``::